-Those chewy shiny colorful candies that you see on holidays and at baby showers filled in a clear jar with the words, “Guess how many is in here.”
+Those chewy shiny colorful candies that you see on Oxitrim and at baby showers filled in a clear jar with the words, “Guess how many is in here.”
 Jelly beans!!!
 We’ve all heard of them.
-Well, most of us, but what if I told you that those pretty shiny little jelly beans are bugging some people…. literally!
+Well, most of us, but what if I told you that those pretty shiny little jelly beans are free casino no deposit bonus uk…. literally!
 When you find out what’s actually in those jelly beans, you may not want to eat them anymore.

 Here it goes

 Jelly beans are coated with shellac to make them shiny.
 Shellac, also known as resinous glaze, pure food glaze, orange dewaxed unbleached glaze, natural glaze, lac, pharmaceutical glaze and confectioner’s glaze, is recognized as GRAS under the FDA or Generally Recognized As Safe for human consumption.
 Safe?
 Well, just because they say it’s safe, doesn’t mean I want to eat it!